phlummox/pptx-to-md/README.md

 `pptx-to-yaml.py` attempts to start an `soffice` process and communicate with it over port 2002 on the local host;
-it's the `soffice` process that "knows" how to read PowerPoint etc files.
+it's the `soffice` process that knows how to read and manipulate PowerPoint files.

-However, the `HOST:PORT` can be supplied if you prefer to run your own instance of `soffice` as a separate process.
+However, the `HOST:PORT` arguments can be supplied if you prefer to run your own instance of `soffice` as a separate process.
 Which you might want to, since: